couchbaselabs/sdk-rfcs/rfc/0071-http-client.md

 Immutable value object.
 Identifies a specific node within a Couchbase cluster.

-An implementation that does not support targetting a specific node may omit this component.
+An implementation that does not support targeting a specific node may omit this component.

 #### Properties